 Dementia

-Consistently losing items and being unable to retrace steps to find them.
-Putting objects in unusual places (e.g. the fridge) and/or accusing others of stealing.
+Consistently losing items and being unable to retrace steps to find them and may not remember placing them.
+Putting objects in unusual places (e.g. the fridge) and/or accusing others of stealing. may not remember placing them.

 3. Problems with visual perception